tsherif/oFactory/README.md

 Properties defined when a factory is created are essentially defaults that can be overridden in two ways when the factory is actually used.
-The first is to simply pass an object with properties to be added or oroverridden in the new object:
+The first is to simply pass an object with properties to be added or overridden in the new object:
 ```JavaScript
   var factory = oFactory().mixin({ a: "a" });
   var obj = factory({ a: "b"});